nabingiri/NabinGiri/README.md

 ### Hello 👋

 I am Nabin, a recent graduate from MS Computer Science with 4+ years of experience as software engineer and system engineer.
-I am mostly interested in building systems, softwares, machine learning models and as my name implies, (Nabin = *New*) looking for new ideas/opportunities to use my skills.
+I am mostly interested in building systems, softwares, machine learning models.